 The California Innocence Project commenced an investigation into Patrick’s claim of innocence.
 We discovered witnesses who knew Patrick’s brother Jeff and claimed that Jeff had, in fact, confessed to the murder and that Patrick knew nothing about it.
 Jeff had also been convicted of other murders done in a similar manner.

 In July 2006, we filed a Petition for Writ of Habeas Corpus on Patrick’s behalf.
 At an evidentiary hearing in front of a San Bernardino Superior Court judge, witness Cary McGill, a friend of Jeff, testified that Jeff had described Debra’s murder to him in detail.
 According to Cary, Jeff said he beat Debra until she was unconscious and then dragged her into the bathroom, testimony corroborated by the evidence discovered at the scene.
-Patrick’s half-sister, Ebony Grant, also half-sister to Jeff, testified at the evidentiary hearing that Jeff had confessed to her that he killed Debra.
+Patrick’s half-sister, Ebony Grant, also a half-sister to Jeff, testified at the evidentiary hearing that Jeff had confessed to her that he killed Debra.
 Ebony felt horrible she had been carrying this secret around for so long, but she was afraid Jeff would kill her if she told anyone.
 When called to the stand by the California Innocence Project, Jeff took the 5th.

 Despite strong evidence that Patrick is innocent, the San Bernardino Superior Court judge declined to reverse Patrick’s conviction and found that he had not met the high burden needed for new evidence of innocence.
 Nonetheless, the evidence does point to Patrick’s innocence and if the jury had known of all of the evidence indicating that Jeff and not Patrick was the murderer they would have not convicted Patrick.
-Patrick has served more than 15 years in prison for a crime he did not commit.
-He should be granted clemency.

 >>Read the next story, Guy Miles.